 - Patellar Luxation

 Follow the puppy vaccination schedule and keep your dog’s vaccines up to date.
-Pay attention to tick and flea season in order to apply necessary prevention measures that will keep your Pug safe from tick and flea-borne diseases.
-Another thing you will need to do at the vets is parasite, hookworms and roundworms elimination.
+Pay attention to tick and flea season to apply necessary prevention measures that will keep your Pug safe from tick and flea-borne diseases.
+Another thing you will need to do at the vets is a parasite, hookworms, and roundworms elimination.

 Think about spaying or neutering your Pug if you don’t want to breed your pup since this might decrease the chances of catching some diseases at an older age.
 However, do your research on this matter before choosing your final decision.

 Since Pugs can be prone to so many health conditions, it will be necessary to have your pug seen by a vet bi-annually.
 Your vet will know which tests and check-up your Pug will need to stay safe and healthy.

 Of course, when it comes to your pug’s safety, it is highly advisable to microchip your dog.
 You never know when unpredictable things can happen, and having your dog microchipped might be a great way to keep your dog safe no matter what happens.

 Puppy Proof Your Home at How to take care of Pug

 Because of their small size, a lot of objects can be potentially dangerous for your Pug.
 Sharp small objects might lead to an injury that might be much more severe in a Pug than in a dog of a bigger size.

 Since dogs love exploring their surroundings with their mouth, they also might accidentally swallow a small object which can be a serious choking hazard.